-Good vision plays a critical role in your child’s development, so it is essential for parents and caregivers to make sure that their child’s eyes are healthy and working properly.
+Let’s keep your child’s future clear, too.
+Vision is a key factor in your child’s development and success.
+It’s essential for parents and caregivers to make sure their child’s eyes are seeing their clearest.

-Small children are not always able to effectively communicate that something is wrong, so parents and caregivers need to be vigilant for signs of vision problems in their children.
+Kids aren’t always able to communicate when something is wrong, so it’s up to their parents and caregivers to remain watchful for signs of vision problems in their children.

 - Rub their eyes frequently

 - Squint a lot

 - Avoid close up activities (such as reading)

 - Hold reading material close to their face

 - Often lose their place while reading, or need to use their finger to keep track of their place